-Know everything about Bhutan here on this page and if you like Bhutan and want to travel around then mail us at email@example.com and we will make all arrangements for your Bhutan Travel including your Visa which has to be approved prior to your travel in Bhutan.
+Know everything about Bhutan here on this page and if you like Bhutan and want to travel around then mail us at firstname.lastname@example.org and we will make all arrangements for your Bhutan Travel including your Visa which has to be approved prior to your travel to Bhutan.

 Quick Facts and Figures About Bhutan